AtsushiSakai/PyJSONViewer/README.md

 1. Minimum dependency.

-2. Easy to use.
+2. Multi-platform (Mac, Windows, Linux).

-3. One file code.
+3. Easy to use.

 # Requirements